-The technician shall drive the vehicle at a sustained speed of no less than 30 mph and observe for pulling, drifting, and/or vibration making the vehicle difficult to control.
-The steering wheel should be relatively straight while the vehicle is traveling in a straight line on a level roadway and require minimal steering correction.
+The technician shall drive the vehicle at a sustained speed of no less than 30 mph and observe for any and all pulling, drifting, and vibration that make the vehicle difficult to control.
+The steering wheel should remain as straight as possible while the vehicle is traveling in a straight line on a level roadway and require minimal steering correction.
 The technician shall be able to maintain control of the vehicle at speed.
-Alignment and stability issues indicate underlying steering, suspension, frame damage or other defects and the vehicle shall not pass the inspection.
+Alignment and stability issues indicate underlying steering, suspension, frame or unibody structure damage, or other defects, and the vehicle shall not pass the inspection.

-- The vehicle's horn does not activate or cannot be heard. - Any warning light for the SRS (as referenced in Section 3.8 of Chapter 3), the brake system (as referenced in Section 5.9 in Chapter 5), the steering and suspension system (as referenced in Section 6.4 of Chapter 6), or any other safety related fault messages illuminate during or after the test drive. - The vehicle fails to come to a straight, smooth, and completed stop within the required distance specified in this section when moving at the specified speed. - The vehicle has an underlying issue(s) making it difficult to control.
+- The vehicle's horn does not activate or cannot be heard. - Any warning light for the SRS (as referenced in Chapter 3.8 of this manual), the brake system (as referenced in Chapter 5.9 of this manual), the steering and suspension system (as referenced in Chapter 6.4 of this manual), or any other safety related fault messages illuminates during or after the road test. - The vehicle fails to come to a straight, smooth, and complete stop within the required distance, specified in this chapter, when moving at the specified speed. - The vehicle has any underlying issue that makes it difficult to control.